moby/moby/docs/sources/reference/builder.md

 ## Usage

-To [*build*](../commandline/cli/#cli-build) an image from a source repository, create a description file called `Dockerfile`{.docutils .literal} at the root of your repository.
+To [*build*](../commandline/cli/#cli-build) an image from a source repository, create a description file called `Dockerfile` at the root of your repository.
 This file will describe the steps to assemble the image.

 Then call `docker build` with the path of your